pratimdas19/feel-the-beat/README.md

 # FEEL THE BEATS — Developer Documentation

 **Feel The Beats** is a personal project exploring AI-driven mood analysis and multi-platform playlist creation.
-The application generates a **40-song playlist** from a user-provided mood prompt and creates that playlist directly inside **Spotify, Apple Music, or YouTube Music**.
+The application generates a **40-song playlist** from a user-provided mood prompt and creates that playlist directly inside **Spotify and YouTube Music**.
 This README focuses on architecture, implementation, API usage, and technical decisions.

 ---